 - Installation Method: Methods such as mortar-set or concrete-set installations are more labor-intensive and thus more expensive than dry-laid methods.

-- The cost of installation depends on your region, check with nearby installers to get a preliminary quote.
+- The cost of installation depends on your region.
+Check with nearby installers to get a preliminary quote.
 The cost of installation will depend on the type of installation.
 By studying the different types of installation methods, decide the one that suits best for yourself.

 Is Flagstone Porous?